Skip to Content

 • Do not apply thick layers of paint, it may crackle.
 With too much water it can also crackle.

-• Use a fixative in between layers and to protect finished painting.
+• Use a fixative in between layers to protect the finished painting.

-• Canvas should be well stretched, don’t fold the canvas painted with gouache – the paint will crack and chip off.
+• The canvas should be well stretched, don’t fold the canvas painted with gouache – the paint will crack and chip off.

 • Be careful with water.
 Gouache is never permanent, so a drop of water will reactivate the layers of paint.